 We hope to be back meeting in person from June on the fourth Saturday monthly at 4.00pm.
 It’s ‘fun church’, informal, lively and suitable for all ages.
-Our next sessions are Saturday 26th June [online] and 25th September in Bourton/Frankton Village hall at 4.00pm Refreshments from 3.45pm.
+We meet back in the Village Hall in Bourton on Saturday 23rd October.
+Refreshments from 3.45 our informal worship starts at 4 and will finish by 4.45pm.

 This is monthly informal worship takes place on the 4th Saturday of each month, in a village hall.
 It starts with tea and cake from 3:45pm.
 The service starts at 4pm and finishes by 4:45pm.
 This worship is suitable for all ages.
 We have contemporary and traditional music, videos, drama and creative prayers, alongside activities for children.